 Over the last year I’ve had some major health issues.
 I’ve had a few falls and on occasion, my memory is starting to fail me.
 Recently, I sold my townhouse and moved into a nursing home.

 I think my son Mark is surprised.
-Recently, Mark said, “I can't believe how you've settled in down there so quickly, mum, you know?”
+Recently, Mark said, “I can't believe how you've settled in there so quickly, Mum, you know?”
 And I said, “Well, look, you know, I waited on your dad hand and foot, and you kids as well.
 And here I am getting all my ironing done, all my washing done, somebody cooking my meals.
 They come in once a week and clean the floors.
 And they come in every day and clean the bathroom.
 I mean, what more do I want?”
 I’m meeting new people.
-I’ve been having some lovely in depth talks with a lady I sit with in the dining room at meal times.
+I’ve been having some lovely in-depth talks with a lady I sit with in the dining room at meal times.
 Her name is Collette.
 She’s from Brussels in Belgium.
 We also go to a keep fit class twice a day together.
-My Personal Trainer was in here a couple of weeks ago and you know, I said to him, “I'm just so deliriously happy in this place.”
+My personal trainer was in here a couple of weeks ago and you know, I said to him, “I'm just so deliriously happy in this place.”
 I love my room here as well.
-My daughter in law carefully selected the room and it’s just perfect.
+My daughter-in-law carefully selected the room and it’s just perfect.
 I have a beautiful view of geraniums out my window.
 It’s just lovely!